antrikshdhand/usyd-work/README.md

 ## Progression
 I am leaving my degree progression here as to hopefully help a future student out.
 Please note that I originally started out doing a Bachelor of Aeronautical Engineering and Bachelor of Science (Physics) before changing to my current degree.

-A subject in **bold** means I have some coursework uploaded to this repository from that unit.
+A subject in **bold** means I have some coursework from that unit uploaded or linked in this repository.

 <pre>
 1st Year